department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 ## Can I get VA education benefits through the Montgomery GI Bill?

-You may be able to get benefits through one of our 2 Montgomery GI Bill programs: the Montgomery GI Bill Active Duty (MGIB-AD) or the Montgomery GI Bill Selected Reserve (MGIB-SR).
+You may be able to get benefits through one of our 2 Montgomery GI Bill programs.

+### Montgomery GI Bill Active Duty (MGIB-AD)

-**You can get benefits through MGIB-AD** if you served at least 2 years on active duty and you meet all of the requirements listed below.
+You can get benefits through MGIB-AD if you served at least 2 years on active duty and you meet all of the requirements listed below.

 **All of these must be true.
 You:**